-The grant date fair value of all awards made under our 2021 Plan and all other cash compensation paid by us to any non-employee director in any calendar year for services as a non-employee director shall not exceed \$750,000; provided, however, that such amount shall be \$1,000,000 for the calendar year in which the applicable non-employee director is initially elected or appointed to the board of directors.
+The grant date fair value of all awards made under our 2021 Plan and all other cash compensation paid by us to any non-employee director in any calendar year for services as a non-employee director shall not exceed \$\frac{1}{2}\$; provided, however, that such amount shall be \$\frac{1}{2}\$ for the calendar year in which the applicable non-employee director is initially elected or appointed to the board of directors.

-The 2021 Plan will be administered by our compensation, nomination and corporate governance committee.
-Our compensation, nomination and corporate governance committee has full power to select, from among the individuals eligible for awards, the individuals to whom awards will be granted and the number of shares subject to such awards, to make any combination of awards to participants, to accelerate at any time the exercisability or vesting of any award and to determine the specific terms and conditions of each award, subject to the provisions of the 2021 Plan.
-Persons eligible to participate in the 2021 Plan will be those full or part-time officers, employees, non-employee directors and consultants as selected from time to time by our compensation, nomination and corporate governance committee in its discretion.
+The 2021 Plan will be administered by our compensation committee.
+Our compensation committee has full power to select, from among the individuals eligible for awards, the individuals to whom awards will be granted and the number of shares subject to such awards, to make any combination of awards to participants, to accelerate at any time the exercisability or vesting of any award and to determine the specific terms and conditions of each award, subject to the provisions of the 2021 Plan.
+Persons eligible to participate in the 2021 Plan will be those full or partitime officers, employees, non-employee directors and consultants as selected from time to time by our compensation committee in its discretion.

 The 2021 Plan permits the granting of both options to purchase common stock intended to qualify as incentive stock options under Section 422 of the Code, and options that do not so qualify.
-The option exercise price of each option will be determined by our compensation, nomination and corporate governance committee but may not be less than 100% of the fair market value of our common stock on the date of grant unless the option is granted (i) pursuant to a transaction described in, and in a manner consistent with Section 424(a) of the Code or (ii) to individuals who are not subject to U.S. income tax.
-The term of each option will be fixed by our compensation, nomination and corporate governance committee and may not exceed 10 years from the date of grant.
-Our compensation, nomination and corporate governance committee will determine at what time or times each option may be exercised.
+The option exercise price of each option will be determined by our compensation committee but may not be less than 100% of the fair market value of our common stock on the date of grant unless the option is granted (i) pursuant to a transaction described in, and in a manner consistent with Section 424(a) of the Code or (ii) to individuals who are not subject to U.S. income tax.
+The term of each option will be fixed by our compensation committee and may not exceed 10 years from the date of grant.
+Our compensation committee will determine at what time or times each option may be exercised.

-Our compensation, nomination and corporate governance committee may award stock appreciation rights under the 2021 Plan subject to such conditions and restrictions as it may determine.
+Our compensation committee may award stock appreciation rights under the 2021 Plan subject to such conditions and restrictions as it may determine.
 Stock appreciation rights entitle the recipient to shares of common stock, or cash, equal to the value of the appreciation in our stock price over the exercise price.
 The exercise price of each stock appreciation right may not be less than 100% of the fair market value of our common stock on the date of grant.
-The term of each stock appreciation right will be fixed by our compensation, nomination and corporate governance committee and may not exceed 10 years from the date of grant.
-Our compensation, nomination and corporate governance committee will determine at what time or times each stock appreciation right may be exercised.
+The term of each stock appreciation right will be fixed by our compensation committee and may not exceed 10 years from the date of grant.
+Our compensation committee will determine at what time or times each stock appreciation right may be exercised.

-Our compensation, nomination and corporate governance committee may award restricted shares of common stock and restricted stock units to participants subject to such conditions and restrictions as it may determine.
+Our compensation committee may award restricted shares of common stock and restricted stock units to participants subject to such conditions and restrictions as it may determine.
 These conditions and restrictions may include the achievement of certain performance goals and/or continued employment with us through a specified vesting period.
-Our compensation, nomination and corporate governance committee may also grant shares of common stock that are free from any restrictions under the 2021 Plan.
+Our compensation committee may also grant shares of common stock that are free from any restrictions under the 2021 Plan.
 Unrestricted stock may be granted to participants in recognition of past services or for other valid consideration and may be issued in lieu of cash compensation due to such participant.

-Our compensation, nomination and corporate governance committee may grant dividend equivalent rights to participants that entitle the recipient to receive credits for dividends that would be paid if the recipient had held a specified number of shares of common stock.
+Our compensation committee may grant dividend equivalent rights to participants that entitle the recipient to receive credits for dividends that would be paid if the recipient had held a specified number of shares of common stock.